openvinotoolkit/open_model_zoo/tools/accuracy_checker/datasets_preparation.md

 To download COCO dataset, you need to follow the steps below:
 1. Go to the [COCO](http://cocodataset.org/#home) website
 2. Go to the `Dataset-> Download` tab
-3. Select `2017 Val images` and `2017 Train/Val annotations` and download these archives
+3. Select [`2017 Val images`](http://images.cocodataset.org/zips/val2017.zip) and [`2017 Train/Val annotations`](http://images.cocodataset.org/annotations/annotations_trainval2017.zip) and download these archives
+4. Unpack archives

 ### Structure of directory with dataset